Is Crypto a Commodity or a Security?

 For a period, ether fans also claimed its commodity status.
 But since switching to the proof-of-stake modal, the blockchain’s decentralisation has been questioned, and the modal aligns the coin more closely to a security than a commodity.
 In the US, ether (ETH) is in classification limbo, as SEC Chair Gary Gensler has yet to confirm where ether falls.
 Many other coin types were created by companies to turn a profit over time or be sold as shares to the company, conforming to the US Howey Test standard.

-I am of the firm belief that everything other than bitcoin is, in fact, a security.
+Everything other than bitcoin is, in fact, a security.
 Bitcoin is the only true commodity virtual asset.
 Take any of the latest launched cryptocurrencies: all of them raise money by selling coins, and then an army of social media bots goes to work to advertise the coin, hoping it will increase in value.
 A perfect match for the Howey test.

 It seems only time (and regulators) will tell how crypto assets will be classified and what regulation regime(s) crypto businesses will need to follow.